Council tax hike to hit 'thousands of poorer families'

 It means families living in Band A or B homes will have to pay an extra £84.66 a year.

-The council's opposition leader said the cuts should have gone deeper to pay for schemes such as cheaper parking.'Not enough'
+The council's opposition leader said the cuts should have gone deeper to pay for schemes such as cheaper parking.

 In April, the government ended the national council tax benefit scheme, leaving local authorities to decide whether or not they themselves should give the reduction to residents.